“En abril, flores mil y mil lluvias / In April, a thousand flowers and a thousand rains”

 Where to stay?

-We stayed in La Cabaña Eco-Hotel ($60 – 76 / 2 pax) for 3 nights; it offers a comfy bed, hot shower, and a heater.
+We stayed in La Cabaña Eco-Hotel ($60 – 76 / 2 pax) for 3 nights; it offers a comfy bed, a hot shower, and a heater.
 It has two properties: one is near the main quarter, and another is by the riverside – a short walk from the main house.
 It is in a convenient location, on the main road to Cocora Valley.
 Spacious common shared balcony, where games, books, and a sofa are, and it offers 24-hour tea, etc. Take a short walk to the roaring river and listen to the frogs croaking if you stay in the riverside bangalow.
 Conveniently, the ecolodge offers a Colombian menu for breakfast, lunch, and dinner.
 We had our delicious dinners here for 3 nights.
 This hotel is in a cattle ranch.
 View of the calves and cattle from the dining room, and the milkman in a sprung cart in the morning.

 Short Hike